 At first, I wasn't entirely sure that I wanted to study Business Administration because I have many passions, but the program gives me so many options for my career, including the option to change things up completely.
 I am so happy with my choice and I can't wait to earn a degree here.Allison, Business Administration MajorColchester, VTROBERT P. STILLER SCHOOL OF BUSINESS

 When Veronica transferred to Champlain, she wanted to merge her passion for photography with Business Administration.
-With help from her adviser, professor Dr. Scott Baker, Veronica designed a professional photography specialization.
+With help from her advisor, Professor (now Dean) Dr. Scott Baker, Veronica designed a professional photography specialization.
 "I can still do what I love but with a business background," says Veronica, who used her transferred photography credits to create the specialization.

-Veronica looks forward to the Summer Bridge Program for transfer students.
+Veronica participated in Champlain's Summer Bridge Program* for transfer students.
 "The fact that you can take six credits in the summer is a huge help.
 It will save time during the semester so I can focus on my major."Veronica, Business AdministrationWaitsfield, VTROBERT P. STILLER SCHOOL OF BUSINESS